 Gone are the days of fruit picking or simply working in a backpacking bar to get money, destinations must now provide the opportunity for envy-inducing social media pictures, while offering an avenue to enhance personal skills in a new environment or learn professional transferable skills.
 Both of which are hugely attractive to potential future employers.

-Australia has long been the preferred destination, but a changing political landscape and increased understanding are making ‘the land of the free and the home of the brave’ the must go place.
+Australia has long been the preferred destination, but a changing political landscape and increased understanding are making ‘the land of the free and the home of the brave’ the must-go place.

-Good Old USA
+The Good Old USA

 Photo by Cayetano Gil on Unsplash